SmartTokenLabs/token-negotiator-examples/README.md

 https://github.com/TokenScript/token-negotiator-examples/wiki/quick-start

-## Quick Start with Liscon Tickets
+## Quick Start with Liscon Tickets (for liscon hackathon ticket holders)

 This uses a custom example of the Token Negotiator (some of the API is not included inside the NPM package at this time).